Code-Institute-Submissions/urmv2/README.md

 efficiently and effectively across all devices.

-This site, *Universal Relations Media*, is a faux blog site for articles that relate to politics and the arts across the globe.
+This site, *Universal Relations Media*, is a faux blog site for articles that relate to politics across the globe.

 ## UX